The Harrison Drury Blog

 Default retirement age of 65 to be phased out from April 2011

-The Government has announced details of how it is proposing to remove the default retirement age (DRA) of 65 currently permitted by the Employment Equality (Age) Regulations 2006.
+The Government has announced details of how it is proposing to remove the default retirement age of 65, currently permitted by the Employment Equality (Age) Regulations 2006.

-It proposes to abolish the DRA and the statutory retirement procedures on October 1 2011.
+It proposes to abolish the default retirement age and the statutory retirement procedures on October 1 2011.
 Transitional arrangements will begin on April 6 2011.
-Therefore employers giving notice of retirement after this date will no longer be able to rely on the DRA of 65.
+Therefore employers giving notice of retirement after this date will no longer be able to rely on the default retirement age of 65.

 The proposals are subject to a consultation, which will run until October 21 2010.